-Philip works on the potential of solar PV to bring electricity to rural communities in developing countries and in situations of displacement such as refugee camps.
-This spans topics such as electricity demand estimation, technological performance of PV modules and battery storage, integration with other generation technologies as part of a hybrid system, and analysing their impact in terms of cost and CO2 mitigation potential.
+Philip researches the potential of renewable technologies to bring electricity to rural communities in developing countries and in situations of displacement such as refugee camps.
+This spans topics such as electricity demand estimation, technological performance of solar PV and battery storage, integration with other generation technologies as part of hybrid systems, and analysing their impact in terms of cost, CO2 mitigation potential and service quality.

 Philip developed the CLOVER model for simulating, optimising and analysing rural electricity systems and investigating the implications of their deployment strategies.
 CLOVER has been applied to studies in South Asia, Africa and Latin America to assess the performance of renewable electricity systems for household electricity, productive energy services, power for health clinics and more.
 The CLOVER model is open source and is continually developed to increase its functionality.

 His research has also goes beyond the technical domain by considering how to incorporate social, environmental, institutional and commercial considerations into energy system design.
 These factors help to ensure sustainable energy solutions meet the needs of their users long into the future.

 Philip's research has been supported by partnerships across academia, the private sector and civil society.
 He has coordinated projects with partners in East Africa (Rwanda, Uganda, Kenya, Djibouti), South Asia (India, Nepal) and South America (Brazil, Peru).

 Philip is currently seconded to the United Nations Institute for Training and Research as part of the Coordination Unit of the Global Plan of Action for Sustainable Energy Solutions in Situations of Displacement.
 His work focuses on policies to increase access to sustainable energy in humanitarian settings.